sylviemarie/Stalk-Eyed-Fly-Genomics/Mitogenome_assembly_pipeline.md

 Using [MitoHiFi ](https://github.com/marcelauliano/MitoHiFi) to assemble and annotate  _T. dalmanni_ mitochondrial genome.
 Reads provided by [UCL](https://www.ucl.ac.uk/~ucbhpom/).

-MitoHifi was installed manually with each dependency installed and exported to my PATH.
+MitoHifi was installed manually with each dependency installed and exported to my PATH on Sheffield HPC shARC.

 ## Input data